blue-factory/messages-core/README.md

 ## Service Architecture

 The solution consists of a central microservice that is connected to the queue and the database.
-On the other hand, there are several **Channel APIs** implementations connected to Messages API.
+On the other hand, there are several **Channel APIs** implementations that were registered to Messages API.

 [![Architecture of
 microservices](./docs/images/messages-architecture.png)](./docs/images/messages-architecture.png)